-32 In Massachusetts, TIFs encourage job retention and creation, property reinvestment and promotion of certain areas for city economic development.
+&lt;sup>33 In Massachusetts, TIFs encourage job retention and creation, property reinvestment and promotion of certain areas for city economic development.
 DIFs (District Improvement Financing) fund public works, infrastructure and development projects.
 Predefined districts pay incremental tax revenues to cover project costs.
 Bonds are repaid by new property taxes.

-Austin Boston Charlotte Denver Detroit Indianapolis Louisville finance the project. prepare the site for redevelopment development projects within the TIF district. state can pledge state sales tax, real property taxes, individual and corporate income tax and limited liability entity tax.
+Austin Boston Charlotte Denver Detroit Indianapolis Louisville TIF Benefits City will contribute 100% of its property tax and sales tax increment.
+Tax increment revenues may be expended only for purposes described in the project and TIF financing plan.
+Real estate property tax exemption; may be eligible for a personal property tax exemption for existing and new property (movable property exclusive of land and buildings.
+Sponsoring local government dedicates the new tax revenue arising from any increases in assessed property values in the district to service the bond debt.
+Captures the net new or incremental taxes that are created when a blighted property is redeveloped and use those incremental revenues to help finance the project.
+Developers who complete projects with eligible remediation and/or infrastructure activities may be reimbursed through TIF for specific costs to prepare the site for redevelopment TIF revenue is used to pay debt that is borrowed on the expected increment or to directly fund the projects and activities used in redevelopment or economic development projects within the TIF district.
+Local TIF - real property tax increments, occupational license tax increments (up to 100% of incremental property and occupational tax can be pledged by the local government); state can pledge state sales tax, real property taxes, individual and corporate income tax and limited liability entity tax.
 All Taxing Jurisdictions?
 Yes (counties cannot issue TIF bonds) Yes Yes Yes Yes County Yes Pay-Go or Bond- Finance?
 TIF Bond TIF Bond TIF Bond Bonds and Reimbursement TIF Bonds TIF Bond Pay-Go Bond Backing Entity City City City City City County NA